mangelajo/doc-check/README.md

 Doc-Check supports both OpenAI and Anthropic models with automatic provider detection:

 ### OpenAI Models
-- `gpt-4.1` (default)
+- `gpt-4.1` (default for OpenAI)
 - `gpt-4.1-mini`
 - `gpt-4.1-nano`
+- `gpt-4o`
+- `gpt-4o-mini`
-- `gpt-4.5-turbo`
+- `gpt-4.5-preview`
-- And other GPT models

 ### Anthropic Models
 - `claude-sonnet-4-20250514` (default for Anthropic)
-- `claude-opus-4`
-- `claude-sonnet-3.7`
 - `claude-3-5-sonnet-20241022`
-- And other Claude models
+- `claude-3-sonnet-20240229`
+- `claude-3-haiku-20240307`

 The provider is automatically detected from the model name, or you can specify it explicitly with `--provider`.
+The default provider is OpenAI.

 ## Configuration Format